mbaze/bzpack/README.md

 `E1`, `1` – Copy the next `E1` bytes to the output.

 The assumption of no consecutive literals leads to slightly suboptimal encoding of certain lengths.
 Also, literals exceeding the length of 255 (unlikely) will cause the compression algorithm to fail.
 However, the trade-off usually pays off.
 E1X1 generally outperforms E1E1 even though the (Z80) decoder is only 6 bytes longer.

-The format supports the option to increment the offset.
+Supported options:

+* Offset increment (1..256 / 1..512 instead of 1..255 / 1..511).
+* End of stream marker.

 ### UE2
 The UE2 format encodes literals on a per-byte basis.
 For every literal byte there’s a 1-bit flag indicating the byte’s presence.
 The opposite value of the flag is used to mark a phrase which is stored as *E2* length combined with plain 8-bit offset.